ryantam626/mado/README.md

 ## Overview
 This is a personalised window manager designed for my specific workflow, works only for modern Windows OS.

+This is meant to be used along side a keyboard remapper to avoid interference with other existing keybind of other application, I use [my fork of kmonad](https://github.com/ryantam626/kmonad).

 ## [mado-py](./mado-py)
 The Python implementation of the window manager.